 - CUR 300.
 SURVEY OF EDUCATION WITH FIELD EXPERIENCES.
-An historical and sociological survey of education, including supervised visitation in teaching-learning environments.
+An historical and sociological survey of education, including supervised visitation in teaching- learning environments.
 Prerequisite to admission to Teacher Education Program.
 Lecture 2 hours, laboratory 2 hours.
 3 - CUR 302.
 ORIENTATION AND FIELD EXPERIENCES.
 An orientation seminar, field experience, and generic competency check for all teacher education transfer students who have previously completed a survey education course.
 1 - CUR 303.
 TEST-TAKING SKILLS.
 Strategies for taking standardized tests.
 Not applicable to a major or minor in education.
 1-3 - CUR 304.
 GENERAL SECONDARY METHODS.
 Planning, curriculum design, and teaching strategies for the secondary teacher in specific academic areas; classroom management and discipline; assessment procedures; curriculum alignment and accountability.
-Prerequisite: Passing score on Praxis I: PPST.
-3 - CUR 305.
-SECONDARY FIELD EXPERIENCES.
-Supervised field experience in 7-12 classrooms in academic areas, to be taken in conjunction with CUR 304.
-Corequisite: CUR 304.
-1 - CUR 393.
+Prerequisite: Passing score on the Core.
+3 - CUR 393.
 CLASSROOM MANAGEMENT.
 This course is intended to provide students with the opportunity to learn and practice strategies for effectively managing all aspects of the classroom.
 Emphasis will be placed on real-world application and strong performance measures to ensure that students are adequately prepared to meet the challenges of the multi-faceted instructional environment found in the 21st century classroom.
 Includes significant, integrated field experiences focused on developing the knowledge, skill, and dispositions necessary for successful teaching.
-3
+3 - CUR 456.
+TRENDS IN TEACHING (Subject to be Inserted).
+New methodology, materials, and emphasis in teaching (subject to be inserted).
+Prerequisite: Senior standing in Teacher Education Program or permission of instructor.
+3 - CUR 498.
+DIRECTED TEACHING INTERNSHIP.
+Internship consists of full-time teaching under the supervision of a clinical faculty member in the P-12 setting.
+Candidates in directed teaching internship will teach in their respective assigned schools for the full length of a P-12 semester.
+PRE/CO Req.
+Admission to intern-ship.
+9